-The Division's TANF eligibility systems, Nevada Operations of Multi Automated Data System NOMADS and AMPS, is are programmed to identify all adults and minor child head-of-households.
+The Division's TANF eligibility systems, NOMADS and AMPS, are programmed to identify all adults and minor child head-of-households.
 The systems treats minor parents that are not the head-of-household and not the spouse of the head-of-household as children.
 Policy requires staff to enter demographic data for all parents in the household regardless of their eligibility for the program.
-The employment and training case management system, On line Automated Self Sufficiency Information System OASIS, opens a case for each individual with a work-eligible code.
-Supervisors receive an automated list of the new cases each day, which they then are assigned to employment and training case managers.
+The employment and training case management system, OASIS, opens a case for each individual with a work-eligible code.
+Supervisors receive an automated list of the new cases each day, which are assigned to employment and training case managers.